 Homework.
-Homework is due via Gradescope2 every Friday by 11:00.
-Homework due Friday of week N covers topics through Monday of week N, and you are strongly encouraged to start homework early so that you can take advantage of office hours and problem sessions.
+Homework is due via Gradescope2 every Friday by 13:00.
+Homework due Friday of week N covers topics through Monday of week N, and you are strongly encouraged to start homework early so that you can take advantage of office student hours and study groups.
 Excellent solutions take many forms, but they all have the following characteristics: